PauseAI/pauseai-website/src/posts/2023-may-deepmind-london.md

 ---
 title: PauseAI protest @ Google DeepMind - May 19th - 22nd
-description: We are organizing a protest at Google DeepMind to demand a summit to pause AI development.
+description: We are organising a protest at Google DeepMind to demand a summit to pause AI development.
 ---

 <div>